California to unveil groundbreaking slave reparations report | News Channel 3-12

 The task force in its draft report also recommends compensating people who were forced out of their homes for construction projects such as parks and highways and general renewal, as happened to San Francisco’s historically Black and once-thriving Fillmore neighborhood.

-“Other groups that have suffered exclusion, oppression, and downright destruction of human existence have received reparations, and we should have no less,” said Rev. Amos Brown, the committee’s vice chair and pastor of Third Baptist Church in the Fillmore.
+“Other groups that have suffered exclusion, oppression, and downright destruction of human existence have received reparations, and we should have no less,” said the Rev. Amos Brown, the committee’s vice chair and pastor of Third Baptist Church in the Fillmore District.